 Our goal is to improve student success by implementing a comprehensive school counseling program from the elementary through the high school years.
 Your student’s success is our top priority and we work to collaborate with your family, community, teachers, and administrators.
 Our guidance counselor advocates for students while acting as a systems-change agent when needed.
 Learn more about our Guidance Services.

-GCS middle school students get to experience the majority of our 36-acre campus facility first hand, including our sanctuary and choir room, the Grace Café, Torgerson Gym, athletic fields, and outdoor gathering areas.
+GCS middle school students get to experience the majority of our 36-acre campus facility first hand, including our worship center, the Grace Café, Torgerson Gym, athletic fields, and outdoor gathering areas.
 One of our most recent expansions includes a middle school building, complete with science labs.
 Learn more about our facilities and campus security.